Quick question: Do you take responsibility for your actions or do you tend to blame others for the events of your own life?

 To become a better person, you must learn to control your own behavior.
 Start using the ‘no excuses‘ motto and start realizing that when you make mistakes, it’s on you.

-When things go wrong and your hard work goes to waste, it’s vital to understand the importance of personal accountability.
+When things go wrong and your hard work goes to waste, it’s vital to understand the importance of personal accountability because this leads to an easier life.

 But what exactly does that mean?